1.Preface

 List for New Card

-Select a List on which RedSync creates a new Card.
+Select a List on which RedSync will create a new Trello card.
 After the creation, you can move it to any List.

 Disconnected Card

-If a Card has no connected Issue or the connected Issue is private, RedSync considers the Card disconnected.
+If a Trello card has no connected Redmine issue or the connected Redmine issue is private, RedSync considers the Trello card disconnected.
 In such a case, you can ask RedSync for one of the following options:

-Move to List: If checked, RedSync moves the Card to the specified List.
-You can archive all Cards on the List from the List menu.
+Move to List: If checked, RedSync moves the Trello card to the specified List.
+Later, you can archive those Trello cards from the list menu.

-RedSync provides a tool to delete archived Cards.
+RedSync provides a tool to delete archived Trello cards.

 Create New Card for Closed Issue

-If checked, RedSync creates a Card for a closed Issue.
-Otherwise, RedSync ignores the closed Issue.
+If checked, RedSync creates a Trello card for a closed Redmine issue.
+Otherwise, RedSync ignores the closed Redmine issue.

 Archive (or move to List) Card for Closed Issue

-If checked, RedSync archives (or moves) a Card for a closed Issue (to List).
+If checked, RedSync archives (or moves) a Trello card for a closed Redmine issue (to List).

 Include Issue ID in Card’s Title

-If checked, RedSync includes an issue ID in a Card’s title as a prefix.
-This is an exclusive setting with synchronizing Subject from Card To Issue described below.
+If checked, RedSync includes a Redmine issue ID as a prefix in a Trello card’s title.
+This is an exclusive setting for synchronizing the subject from a Trello card to a Redmine issue, as described below.

 Synchronize an assigned user from Issue to Card

-If checked, the issue assignee will be synchronized with the card members.
+If checked, a Redmine issue assignee will be synchronized as a Trello card member.

-Please note that this synchronization will always be additive only.
-This is because an issue can have only one assignee, while a card can have multiple members specified.
-RedSync cannot determine if the assignee has been removed from the card members.
+Note that this synchronization will always be additive only.
+A Redmine issue can have only one assignee, while a Trello card can specify multiple members.
+RedSync cannot determine if the assignee has been removed from the Trello card members.

 Synchronize from Card to Issue